Tamron SP – 15-30mm f2.8 Review

 Smeary corners compared to some competition

-Not as sharp as competition in the center
+Not as sharp as the competition in the center

 No filter threads

-I think if you don’t have an ultra wide zoom lens, this is a good deal if you don’t mind owning a big heavy lens.
-But if you already have a good ultra-wide zoom lens like the Canon 16-35 f2.8L II, 16-35mm f4, The Sony Zeiss 16-35, or the Nikkor 14-24, then this lens might only be a minor upgrade and only in some areas.
-Like high aperture detail and chromatic aberration control.
+If you don’t have an ultra-wide zoom lens, this is a good deal if you don’t mind owning a big, heavy lens.
+But suppose you already have a good ultra-wide zoom lens like the Canon 16-35 f2.8L II, 16-35mm f4, the Sony Zeiss 16-35, or the Nikkor 14-24.
+In that case, this lens might only be a minor upgrade, and only in some areas like high aperture detail and chromatic aberration control.

 Tamron SP 15-30mm f2.8 Sample Images

-I’ll have more sample images soon, but here what I’ve shot in the last few days.
-I’ll try to shoot more on the Canon as well since the quality is much improved.
+I’ll have more sample images soon, but here is what I’ve shot in the last few days.
+I’ll also try to shoot more on the Canon since the quality is much improved.

-Click the image and you’ll see an option in the bottom right that will allow you to look at the original size.
+When you click the image, you’ll see an option at the bottom right to view the original size.

 Single Exposure – Sony A7r @ 15mm, ISO 100, f/16, 1/3sec